pascallaliberte/sharpen.page/index.md

 ### _Option #2_<br>Product Coach for 3 weeks

 **Over 3 weeks, some part-time availability** to coach you on your product strategy.
-It'll be helpful if you're already introduced to the Jobs-to-be-done Theory of customer behavior, but we can cover that over the 3 weeks.
+It'll be helpful if you're already introduced to the Jobs-to-be-done Theory of customer behavior, but we can cover quickly at the start of those 3 weeks.

 I'll help: